MDBAuth/MDBA_Gauge_Getter/README.md

 </span>

 ## Description
-Gague getter provides a unified and simple interface to the following state water portals:
+MDBA Gague getter provides a unified and simple interface to the following state water portals:

 |State|Site|Source|